Digital Storage Unit

 was owned by AEG Telefunken.

-It is quite possible that the development of the firmware was done
+There are indications that the development of the DSU firmware was done

 The radio station is turned ON by pressing the two blue buttons (marked